21+ fun things to do in Dartmouth with kids

 Dartmouth is a top place to go crabbing in Devon as there’s plenty of crustaceans to be caught in the River Dart that runs inbetween Dartmouth and Kingswear.
 Bring your crab line and bait, or buy them from the shops in town.
 Then find a spot along the quayside.

 Be warned that there’s a long drop and some sections aren’t fenced off.
-Keep kids under close supervision at all times.
+Keep kids under close supervision at all times and look for signs prohibiting crabbing and fishing in certain places.

 8. Have fun at Woodlands Family Theme Park